RenqiChen/Social_Science/README.md

 #### Ollama

-In our experiments, we use `ollama` to deploy the `llama3.1-8b` and `llama3.1-70b` model.
+In our experiments, we use `ollama` to deploy the `llama3.1-8b` and `llama3.1-70b` language models and `mxbai-embed-large` embedding model.
 The details of deployment could refer to [URL](https://github.com/ollama/ollama-python).
 Here we show some key steps:

 1. Ollama should be installed.
 The linux version: